zadewg/tattletale/README.md

 #### Second method - Comparison in the transformed domain

+Unlike the first method, in this case an estimation of *R* can not be obtained.
+This is the case with photographs and other files.

+1.

+Note that the effect of the second compression is not taken into consideration and is treated as noise.

 &nbsp;

 | ![Effectiveness](/NUS/fig_5.jpg)
 |:--:|
 | **Fig.3.** (a) Success rate for binary image with JPEG compression quality δ 1 = 50 (b) Success rate for binary image using second method with wavelet transform quantization step δ 2 = 1/100 |

+As mentioned before, the ration between the first and second compression factors determines the feasibility of this attack.
+The second compression directly affects how accurately the first one can be estimated.
+The table above details the effectiveness of the attack for different factors.

 ---